swinton/SpotHub/README.md

 ## Why was this built?

+So we can [collaborate on playlists the right way](https://github.com/swinton/SpotHub/pull/1) :wink:

-Because I :heart: Spotify and GitHub, and now I can bring 2 of my favorite things together with [GitHub Actions](https://github.com/features/actions).
+Also, because I :heart: Spotify and GitHub, and now I can bring 2 of my favorite things together with [GitHub Actions](https://github.com/features/actions).

 Sign up for the GitHub Actions beta [here](https://github.com/features/actions) :headphones: :relaxed: